muratk3n/thirdwave/en/README.md

 UBI mechanism?
 Easy.
 1st of every month the system does a "printing round", expands its base by depositing $ digitally into everyone's acct.
-And genuine pers detection wld be needed, yes.
+And genuine person detection wld be needed too, yes.

 ---